Sorenon/Action-System/docs/Input Specific/Button Activators.md

 ```
 ##### Triple Tap
 ```
-#Can this activator block / interrupt hold activators
+#Can this activator override hold activators
 Blocking: True (default), False

 #How quickly must the button be tripple pressed